Spuntagano/twitcherino/README.md

 # Twitcherino
 (Name not final)

-Source code for an upcoming website that will combine all livegaming webservice in one!
+Source code for an upcoming web application that will combine all livegaming webservice in one!
 This is a work in progress!

+It is currently hosted [here](http://warm-mountain-7865.herokuapp.com/)

-You create an account if you like, but it will most likely be deleted at some point
+You can create an account if you like, but it will most likely be deleted at some point

 ## License